InsightSoftwareConsortium/ITK-Wasm/doc/content/examples/paraview_glance.md

 ParaView Glance is based on the [Vue.js](https://vuejs.org/) user interface framework.

-ParaView Glance uses itk.js to provide segmentation, registration, and analysis algorithms that can be applied to data loaded with the app.
+ParaView Glance uses itk-wasm to provide segmentation, registration, and analysis algorithms that can be applied to data loaded with the app.
 All processing occurs within your browser, and no software needs to be downloaded or installed on your machine.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Petie0GbYTk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>